vtqveant/open-synsem/README.md

 #### A note on building with Maven 3

 There's a problem with the apporach I use to install jars to a local ``runtime'' repository during compilation, which is apparently due to the way Maven 3 does caching.
-In case there's a problem here's how to work around:
+In case there's a problem here's a workaround:

+> $ mvn validate
-> $ mvn validate install -U
+> $ mvn install -U

 Which means, first install the jars and then compile and install the module jar with updates forced.
 Normally with maven2 ``$ mvn install'' works smoothly.